zipvilization/Zipvilization/status/index.md

 **Participation.**

-Zipvilization currently needs Colonists, holders and independent Humans willing to participate when its history begins.
+Zipvilization currently needs Colonists and independent Humans willing to participate when its history begins.

 We are deliberately making that participation economically accessible.